 Those in the #OpenAPS community are frequently found in other forums, such as on Twitter (using the #OpenAPS hashtag, as well as #WeAreNotWaiting) and on Facebook in the “CGM In The Cloud” and “Looped”group.

-There is also a Slack channel to discuss communication around other pumps that are being explored for being used for other DIY closed loops.
+- There is also a Slack channel to discuss communication around other pumps that are being explored and worked on, but aren’t yet DIY loopable.